rokastve/Parallel-image-to-Grayscale/README.md

-# ParallelImageToGreyscale
+# ParallelImageToGrayscale
-Changing image to greyscale
+Changing image to grayscale